tb9757/Student-Academic-Performance/README.md

 -   The performance of both models will be compared using standard regression metrics such as R2, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).

--   Lower error values will indicate better performance
+-   Lower error values will indicate better performance.

 ## Project Plan

--   My plan is to clean the data and then understand it with some simple visualisations, with a focus on distributions so that I can understand what statistical tests to perform
+-   My plan is to clean the data and then understand it with some simple visualisations, with a focus on distributions so that I can understand what statistical tests to perform.
--   I want to know what effect studying has on their results so I intend to split pupils into a high study group and a low study group
+-   I want to know what effect studying has on their results so I intend to split pupils into a high study group and a low study group.
 -   I will then use linear regression as a predictive model.
 -   Regression will also give me an idea of which factors have the biggest effect on final exam marks.
 -   I also would like to practice building an ML pipeline, so my plan is to build a pipeline version and compare it to a non-pipeline to see which performs better.